 WHEREAS, these beneficial uses have been of vital importance to Michigan’s history, growth, and financial health; and,

-WHEREAS, these lakes are ranked among the best in the nation -for water quality, biological diversity, and integrity of healthy native plant and animal communities; and,
+WHEREAS, these lakes are ranked among the best in the nation in regards to water quality, biological diversity, and integrity of healthy native plant and animal communities; and,

-WHEREAS, invasive species and nutrient stressors continue to threaten the health of our lakes and shorelines, which will intensify as a result of climate change; and,
+WHEREAS, invasive species, natural shoreland loss, and nutrient stressors continue to threaten the health of our lakes and shorelines, which will intensify as a result of climate change; and,

-WHEREAS, the Michigan Department of Environment, Great Lakes, and Energy and Michigan Department of Natural Resources administer programs to monitor lakes, manage the fisheries, permit aquatic invasive species control activities, support Michigan’s 13 state-designated underwater preserves and their historic resources, and promote best land management practices at the shorelines and shore lands; and,
+WHEREAS, the Michigan Department of Environment, Great Lakes, and Energy and the Department of Natural Resources administer programs to monitor lakes, manage fisheries, permit aquatic invasive species control activities, and promote the best land management practices at the shoreline and shorelands; and,

-WHEREAS, the Michigan Chapter of the North American Lakes Management Society engages state and local agencies, Native American Tribes, outreach institutions (universities and other educational institutions), nongovernmental organizations, businesses, industries and citizens in a collaborative effort to ensure the quality, sustainability, and ecological diversity of lakes, while considering society’s needs, and,
+WHEREAS, the Michigan Chapter of the North American Lakes Management Society engages state and local agencies, Native American Nations, outreach institutions like universities and other educational institutions, non-governmental organizations, businesses, industries, and residents in a collaborative effort to ensure the quality, sustainability and ecological diversity of lakes with considerations of society’s needs; and,

-WHEREAS, maintaining the health or our lakes and shorelines is the responsibility of every resident, and through the Michigan Clean Water Corps, community volunteers have been organized and trained as lake monitors, bringing education, resources, and assistance to lake properties and their owners across the state; and,
+WHEREAS, maintaining the health of our lakes and shorelines is the responsibility of every resident, and through the Michigan Clean Water Corps, community volunteers have been organized and trained as lake monitors to bring education, resources and assistance to lake properties and their owners across the state; and,